-If you’ve ever watched your cat over the course of a day, you’ve probably seen them assume countless, different positions while they sleep.
-Cat-sleeping positions are more than entertaining, though — they can reveal information about whether your cat is secure, on guard, feeling threatened, or feeling completely content.
+If you’ve ever watched your furry feline over the course of a day, you’ve probably seen them assume the silliest cat positions while asleep.
+These sleeping positions are more than entertaining, though — they can reveal information about whether your cat is secure, on guard, feeling threatened, or feeling completely content.
 Understanding each cat sleeping position meaning can help you to better interpret how your cat is feeling when he or she decides to get some shut-eye.

 Many cats sleep in a curled-up position, and some curl up so tightly they resemble a small ball.
 This position can indicate several things.
 A cat curled up tightly may be doing so in an attempt to protect itself.
 Curling up can give your cat a sense of security, especially when tucking him or herself into a small space, like a cardboard box, for a nap.